Dear Meridian Lions,

 In addition to his experience as a teacher of MYP Humanities and IB DP History, and as an IB DP Coordinator, Charles Ryder has served the IB Organization as an IB Assistant Examiner for both the History Higher Level Paper 3 and for the History Extended Essay since 2008.
 He has also been trained to serve as an IB workshop leader, site visitor, and consultant.

-Charles Ryder was drawn to Meridian School by its unique combination of dedicated students and parents, knowledgeable faculty and leadership committed to IB and educational excellence, and a charter school’s freedom to innovate.
+Joining Meridian School in 2013 as Principal of the Secondary School, Charles Ryder was drawn to Meridianl by its unique combination of dedicated students and parents, knowledgeable faculty and leadership committed to IB and educational excellence, and a charter school’s freedom to innovate.
 With Meridian now home to the entire Ryder family (wife Sabrina, who teaches French, daughter Fiona, class of 2024, and son Austin, class of 2027), they enjoy being a part of building Meridian School’s traditions and unique character while developing leaders for the next generation.